bbauska/W3Cx-1of5-CSS.0x/README.md

 4. HTML table layouts

-Once you\'ve found an example page, post it in the discussion and answer the following questions:
+Once you&#39;ve found an example page, post it in the discussion and answer the following questions:

 1. Which historic design element does this page use?
 More than one?